illumos/ipd/ipd/0017/README.md

 environment variable which tells it where the data directory for the database is.
-Being able to create that directory for a specific instance, using the token expansion, and then setting the appropriate environment variable further reduces the complexity start method.
+Being able to create that directory for a specific instance, using the token expansion, and then setting the appropriate environment variable further reduces the complexity of the start method.

 * Because we want to allow for the appending of variables, it seems like it makes more semantic sense to start from the existing method.
 This would allow certain things like the `PATH` or other directory based environment variables to be updated based on per-instance values.

-These different ideas have led me to suggest that we should honor the existing Method Context environment settings and that if we want the two to co-exist this is the only way that makes semantic sense.
-Because the Method Context is always defined to set the environment to a known state, it makes sense to think of that as starting and creating the base environment and amending it to this point.
+These different ideas lead to the following behavior.
+Multiple entries may name the same variable; each appends in processing order, separated by a `:`.
+Additions always append to, and never replace, the Method Context environment.
+Since the Method Context is always defined to set the environment to a known state, it forms the base environment and managed paths amend it.
+That base includes the default method environment (`PATH=/usr/sbin:/usr/bin` and the variables derived from `/etc/default/init`), so exporting a directory into `PATH` extends the default path rather than replacing it.

 ### Existing Directories: Ownership and Permissions